j0eyv/ConditionalAccessBaseline/README.md

 ![IntuneManagement6](./images/IntuneManagement6.png)

-Go ahead and accept the popup again, this should clear all the red text on the left hand-side.
+Go ahead and accept the popup again, this should clear all the red text on the left hand-side. **DO NOT** tick the box to consent on behalf of your organisation.

 ![IntuneManagement7](./images/IntuneManagement7.png)

-Now we are ready to rock 'n' roll and we can start importing, exporting, or comparing tenant configurations.
+Now we can start importing, exporting, or comparing tenant configurations.

 ### Import the configuration